ioer-dresden/carto-lab-docker/docs/matrix.md

 <details>
 <summary>Automated with <code>tests/update_matrix.py</code></summary>

 The matrix update script automatically runs temporary inspection containers using `docker compose run` and writes version bumps directly into this document.
-No manual `.env` edits are required.<br>
+No manual `.env` edits are required.<br><br>

 1. Update the `dev` column (development)